M-o-a-T/forth/doc/tut/start-here.rst

 Thus we include a couple of words that help with `non-local error handling
 </doc/errors.rst>`_.
 Yes, they work when you're multitasking.

+When (not "if", unfortunately) your system crashes due to bugs that violate your basic assumptions (access nonexistent memory, forgot to pop data off the return stack, etc.), you might want to read up on `handling crashes
+<doc/crash.rst>`_.

 Hardware Access
 +++++++++++++++